microsoft/fluentui/packages/merge-styles/etc/merge-styles.api.md

 // Warnings were encountered during analysis:
 //
+// lib/IRawStyle.d.ts:24:9 - (ae-forgotten-export) The symbol "IStyle_2" needs to be exported by the entry point index.d.ts
 // lib/IStyleSet.d.ts:61:5 - (ae-forgotten-export) The symbol "__MapToFunctionType" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)